shreyss99/iNeuron-ai/Data Structures and Algorithms Challenge/Challenge 2/Recommendation-System/README.md

 ### How to use it:

 -  The user has to download the Netflix dataset.
--  We have used the data from below location for developing the recommender system from the entire dataset.
+-  We have used the data from below location.
    [Netflix-Dataset](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data?resource=download)
--
+-  We have used the 'combined_dataset_1.txt' and the 'movie_titles.csv' for development the recommender system from the entire dataset.